ORDER TODAY to support the Brighton LGBTQ+ community and explore captivating queer literature like 'The Brightonians Under Siege.'

 My journey

-After almost thirty years writing copy to sell everything from margarine to motor cars, in 2016 I took a leap of faith, quit my job at one of the UK’s biggest ad agencies, and began writing about the things that really made me open my laptop with glee every day.
-The result was The Brightonians.
-Three years and a global pandemic later, the sequel is about to be released.
-For more information about The Brightonians Under Siege , sign up to my website, or follow me on my socials .
+After nearly thirty years of crafting copy to sell everything from margarine to motor cars, I took a leap of faith in 2016, leaving my position at one of the UK’s largest ad agencies.
+I began writing about the topics that truly made me excited to open my laptop every day, resulting in my work, The Brightonians.
+Fast forward three years and a global pandemic later, I’m thrilled to announce that the sequel, The Brightonians Under Siege, is about to be released.
+This new installment continues to explore themes relevant to the Brighton LGBTQ+ community.
+For more information about The Brightonians Under Siege, sign up on my website or follow me on my socials.

 My inspiration